 At Beagle, we have therefore identified companies that follow strict animal welfare guidelines, do not perform animal testing, create vegan products, and/or are engaged in activism on issues of animal welfare.

-Value 5: Avoiding chemicals
+Value 5: Avoiding harmful chemicals

-Chemical use is bad for the planet, and it's bad for us.
+Unnecessary and harmful chemical use is bad for the planet, and it's bad for us.
 Human health and wellbeing is an essential component of sustainability, as a healthy lifestyle is often synergistic with socially and environmentally friendly practices.

 Research has shown that health and wellbeing are influential purchase decision drivers for 59% of survey respondents.
 Furthermore, surveyed consumers valued products made with fresh, natural and/or organic ingredients.
 A separate study found that consumers are willing to pay above average for organic (55.9%) and BPA free (42.8%) products, and list healthy living (68%) as one of their top motivations for helping the environment.